 I am talking soft racists.
 You know.
 People who go about their business without a word about truly messed up stuff like the murder of a black boy.

 I am talking don’t-bring-home-a-black-boyfriend racists.
 Or, “mejora la raza” racists.
 And “el negro, si no la hace a la entrada, la hace a la salida” racists.

 Ahhhhh, you say, you mean my grandmother?
 Oh yeah, she was racist, but not me.
 I have tons of black friends.

-I mean African American friends who don’t work with you, or are related to you in some way.
-And how do you support those friends when another member of their community is shot down because of the color of their skin?
+Really?
+Are they African American friends who don’t work with you, or are related to you in any way?
+And how do you support those friends when yet another member of their community is shot down because of the color of their skin?
 Do you get dressed and go protest?
 Do you boycott?
 Do you speak up in support?
-Do.you.understand.how.much.African.skin.you.have.in.this.game?

 Now, look, this is not some version of Martin Niemöller’s famous post-WWII words: “First they came for the socialists, and I did not speak out…” This should be a natural impulse for Latinos, to say something when you see something as egregious as cold-blooded murder.
 Latinos are people of empathy and common decency.

 But okay.
 Maybe that is not enough for you (in which case I shudder to think of how you’ll vote).
 So how about this: think about it as survival.

 A 2008 Pew Research Center study found that while African Americans and Latinos hold broadly favorable views of each other, Latinos are less likely to say the two groups get along well.
 Hispanics were also significantly more likely to say that inter-group relationships were strained.
 I wonder why.